-Plum curculio (PC) typically migrates into orchards in the spring around bloom time.
-Curculio dispersal from overwintering sites to orchards is most reliably linked with either a maximum daily temperature of 75°F for two to three days, or a mean daily temperature of 55°-60°F for three to six days.
+Plum curculio (PC) typically migrates into orchards around bloom.
+The start of their movement from overwintering sites to orchards is most reliably linked with either a maximum daily temperature of 75°F for two to three days, or a mean daily temperature of 55°-60°F for three to six days.